 Alternating these medications offers several benefits:

-• Sustained symptom control: Keeps fever and pain down more consistently than single meds alone.
+- Sustained symptom control: It may keep fever and pain down more consistently than one medicine alone in some children.

 However, risks exist if done improperly:

-• Poor tracking: Missing records results in giving meds too close together.
+- Poor tracking: Missing records results in giving medicines too close together.

-The key lies in responsible use with clear tracking tools such as apps, charts, or alarms.
+The key lies in responsible use with clear tracking tools such as apps, charts, alarms, or a handwritten medication log on the fridge.

 A Practical Example Schedule for Alternating Doses